TRANSFORMATION webinar SERIES

 The Basics and Beyond

-When you are ready to sign up for one or more of the 2020 webinars, click below to get started (payment due at registration):
+Sign up for one or more of the 2020 webinars, click below to get started (payment due at registration):

 Heads up EMS leaders!
 How do you reduce clinical errors and create a culture of safety that supports staff to make the right decisions and choices?
 As a leader, what steps should you take to monitor and improve the care that is being delivered at your agency?
 Dr. Brian Froelke and Brian LaCroix will share actionable information and practical tips from an EMS Medical Director and EMS chief’s perspective.